Volunteer Guidelines

 • If you can’t make it: If something happens and you are not able to take your shift, please let us know by contacting your team lead or the Info Point.
 Ideally, we will be able to find a replacement for you.
 Also, it would be great if you would take a replacement shift.

 • Volunteering with kids: If you come to Amber Burn with kids, you can and should volunteer together.
-For example, as a greeter or in the Leave No Trace department.
-Of course, for kids, it shouldn’t be longer than an hour or so.
-It is a way for kids to stay active, both of you can learn a lot of new things and meet other families too.
+For example, as a greeter, at Info Point, etc., there are plenty of choices.
+It is a way for kids to stay active; both of you can learn a lot of new things and meet other participants and families too.

 • Embrace “Do-ocracy”: The Participation and Civic Responsibility principles mean that we operate in a Do-ocracy.
 If you see other ways things could be done, volunteer to make them better.

-• You want to volunteer but can’t decide: Follow the Immediacy principle and volunteer on the spot!
-Visit the Cosmic Info Center where volunteers will inform you about the “Burning Shifts” (available daily shifts) based on the requests from different teams.
+• You want to volunteer but can’t decide.
+Follow the Immediacy principle and volunteer on the spot!
+Visit the Info Point, where volunteers will inform you about the “Burning Shifts” (available daily shifts) based on the requests from different teams.

 • Returning volunteer: As a returning volunteer, you already have knowledge of how things work in Amber Burn.
-You can either be a part of the same team, choose a different team, or become a crew member throughout the year.
+You can either be a part of the same team, choose a different team, or become a crew.
 The Lithuania Burners community is active all year.
-If you want to take part in it or just want to know more about it, don’t hesitate to contact us at volunteers@amberburn.lt
+If you want to become a part of the crew or just want to know more about it, don’t hesitate to contact us at hello@lithuaniaburners.com.

 FRIENDLY REMINDER